Gee Jon: Preparation

 The California Cyanide Company of Los Angeles, California, was the only distributor of liquid cyanide in the western United States and refused to deliver it to Carson City over liability concerns.
 The poison was used to eradicate pests from citrus groves in California.
 Warden Denver S. Dickerson sent his assistant Tom Pickett to Los Angeles to personally pick up 20 lb of lethal gas, which was contained in a mobile fumigating unit that cost $700.
 Four guards who did not want to participate in the process had resigned.
 The officials first attempted to pump poison gas directly into Gee's cell while he was sleeping, but without success because the gas leaked from the cell.
 A makeshift gas chamber was set up at the butcher shop of the prison, measuring eleven feet long, ten feet wide, and eight feet high.
 A small window next to the wooden chair allowed witnesses to look inside.
-A day before the execution, two cats were used to test the lethal effectiveness of the chamber.
-It was declared that the animals "died apparently instantly and without pain" in 15 seconds.
+The chamber was built by other convicts, five of whom were later placed in solitary confinement for refusing to aid in construction, after two imprisoned Industrial Workers of the World members voiced opposition to the experimental execution.
+A day before the execution, E. B. Walker, the private chemical contractor in charge of handling the cyanide, tested the lethal effectiveness of the chamber using a cat and two kittens.
+It was declared that the animals "died apparently instantly and without pain" in 15 seconds by the estimate of medical and chemical experts.

 Execution

 Gee Jon was executed in the morning hours of February 8, 1924.
-The prior evening, Gee had a final visitation with two friends and a cousin, and made his last statement to a journalist, calling "gas all the same as rope or shoot'em gun" and had "no worry".
-Gee, who had fasted for ten days before his execution date and weighed only 90 pounds (40.9 kg) at this point, agreed to have a last meal, consisting of ham, eggs, toast, and a cup of coffee.
+The prior evening, Gee had a final visitation with two friends and a cousin, and made his last statement to a journalist, calling "gas all the same as rope or shoot'em gun" and saying that he had "no worry".
+Gee, who had fasted for the past ten days, agreed to have a last meal, consisting of ham, eggs, toast, and a cup of coffee.
+At 9:35 a.m., Gee was escorted out of his cell, passing through the prison yard to the butcher shop.
 A guard transporting Gee to the gas chamber reportedly muttered "Die like a man, Jon" to the inmate as he was tied onto a metal bench while the cyanide was being prepared.
 Gee wept as he was strapped into the chair until the captain of the guards told him to "Brace up!"
-Around a dozen attendees, including news reporters, public health officials, and representatives of the U.S. Army, served as witnesses to the execution, many of whom smoked cigarettes before and during the execution, believing that tobacco smoke would act "as protection against vagrant gas fumes that might drift their way".
+After Gee was strapped in, one guard left and closed the chamber, inadvertently locking in the second guard, who was let out after pounding on the door.
+Around thirty attendees, including news reporters, public health officials, and representatives of the U.S. Army, served as witnesses to the execution, many of whom smoked cigarettes before and during the execution, believing that tobacco smoke would act "as protection against vagrant gas fumes that might drift their way".